 Many of these types of organizations have not previously been subject to the ICT regulations that are within DORA’s scope.
 The expectation is that financial service organizations under its purview will treat DORA as a best-practices guide for their industry, specifically regarding cybersecurity and resiliency.

 While DORA will be an EU regulation, its effects will go well beyond Europe’s borders.
 It will impact businesses and industries on a global scale, similar to how the General Data Protection Regulation (GDPR) affects countries outside of the Union since it became law in May 2018.

 As usual, Fortinet is staying ahead of the curve.
 Before DORA becomes law, we are prepared to help our European financial services customers and global organizations that work with EU companies anticipate and respond to DORA’s demands.

 Of course, Fortinet will assist our customers in monitoring networks and mitigating cyberthreats and cyberattacks.
 We will also help our customers comply with the DORA rules by aligning to the final version of the regulations and provide:

 Find out more about how Fortinet secures financial services organizations from cyber threats while optimizing cost and efficiency.
-Also stay tuned for our financial services focused series of podcasts on this topic coming soon.
+Also, check out our financial services focused series of podcasts on this topic below.